icure/medtech-docs/sdks/quick-start/index.md

 ### What is the parent organisation ?
 The parent organization represents your company and will be considered as the responsible of the users created in your database.

-Also, if your app needs to create some additional medical data based on your patient data, your parent organization will be the healthcare party you will use.
+Also, if your app needs to create some additional medical data based on your patient data, your patients will have to share some data with a healthcare party you possess.
+A possibility will be to share their data with your parent organization.
 More information about this in the section [Configure your parent organization to allow patients to share data with it](index.md#optional-configure-your-parent-organization-to-allow-patients-to-share-data-with-it).

 ### How to update my external services information ?
-If you chose to use the temporary iCure External Services DEMO Setup, you'll have to provide your own external services information after 20 user authentication (register and/or login).
+If you chose to use the temporary iCure External Services DEMO Setup, you'll have to provide your own external services information after 20 user authentications (register and/or login).

-Go to the Cockpit dedicated documentation to check [how to manage your account](/cockpit/how-to/how-to-manage-your-account) and specifically, go to the **External Services** section.
+Go to the Cockpit dedicated documentation to check [how to manage your external services](/cockpit/how-to/how-to-manage-your-account#external-services).

 ## (Optional) Configure your parent organization to allow patients to share data with it